Last Updated: December 5, 2025

 What if you don’t have any contacts or you don’t even use a CRM?
 That’s where their list building comes into play.
 Floqer helps you find NEW prospects by using intent signals.
 They have an entire section devoted entirely to “Intent Signals”, where you choose templates like “companies hiring aggressively” or “new executives hired.”

 Sometimes you need prospects that aren’t in any database though.
 That’s where their AI agents come into place.
-During my trial, I found an URL that had a list of some companies that were presenting in Salesforce’s DreamForce convention.
+During my trial, I found a URL that had a list of some companies that were presenting in Salesforce’s DreamForce convention.
 When I pasted the URL into their scraper, and wrote “get company names and booth numbers”, Floqer’s agent went out and extracted 50+ exhibitors in two minutes.

 The last thing that Floqer offers is workflows that chain everything together.
 I built a workflow that says: when “New CRO” signal fires, enrich that person to get their contact info, check if their company has more than 100 employees, and if yes, kick off an email sequence.
 Intro email, wait 3 days, follow-up if no reply, LinkedIn connection request.